-On January 11, 2018, CMS issued new policy guidance to support states in their efforts to improve Medicaid enrollee health and well-being through incentivizing participation in community engagement activities.
+On January 11, 2018, the Centers for Medicare & Medicaid Services (CMS) issued new policy guidance to support states in their efforts to improve Medicaid enrollee health and well-being through incentivizing participation in community engagement activities.
 This guidance will assist states in pursuing Medicaid section 1115(a) demonstration authority to test incentives that make participation in work or other community engagement a requirement for continued Medicaid eligibility or coverage for certain adult Medicaid beneficiaries.
 The guidance is structured so that states understand the requirements and other programmatic and policy considerations for designing programs that meet the objectives of the Medicaid program, consistent with federal statutory requirements.

 Frequently Asked Questions

 What is the Centers for Medicare & Medicaid Services (CMS) announcing today?

 Through a letter to State Medicaid Directors, CMS is announcing a new policy designed to support states in their efforts to strengthen the Medicaid program by allowing work and community engagement among non-disabled, working-age Medicaid beneficiaries to help them improve health and wellbeing and achieve economic self-sufficiency.

 CMS is responding to numerous requests from states interested in pursuing innovative approaches to improve the health and wellbeing of their residents enrolled in Medicaid and help them rise out of poverty.
 To date, CMS has received proposals from ten states, represented by governors of both political parties, which include incentives for participation in work and community engagements activities.
 This guidance expresses CMS’ commitment to supporting these policies and outlines considerations for states to ensure that their proposals meet broader program objectives.